Study: More People Drinking, Alcohol Abuse On The Rise

 “I probably only drink once or twice a month now,” says another man.

-According to a new study recently published in the Journal of the American Medical Association, that alcohol use in the U.S. has been on the rise.
+According to a new study recently published in the Journal of the American Medical Association, alcohol use in the U.S. has been on the rise.

 From 65 percent in the early 2000s, up to 73 percent by 2013.
 Alcoholism also saw a drastic spike in that same time span.